00Lyun00/Charybdis-Nano-Buildlog/Buildlog/README.md

 row2col means electricity flowed from rows to columns for keyboard scanning.
 It is very important to know this detail, as this indicates which direction we must wire the diodes so that we ensure the electricity doesn't flow the opposite way.
 row-gpios showed which pins were assigned to each row, so I just had to wire it accordingly.
+And also, I can also change the pins I want to assign by changing the pin numbers written in each section.

 ![column pins](Images/19.jpg)